October 25, 2024 – January 12, 2025 | Huth, Boeing, Salmon & Haws Galleries

 The studio glass art movement began in the 1960’s and has developed into a significant genre of fine art.
 The contemporary Native American arts movement also began in the 1960s with the founding of the Institute of American Indian Arts (IAIA) in Santa Fe.
 The book, Clearly Indigenous: Native Visions Reimagined in Glass, tells the story of how these two movements came together in the 1970’s when Dale Chihuly, perhaps the best-known American glass artist and an innovator in the field, set up a glass art teaching program at IAIA.
 Over the nearly 50 years since, American Indian artists have created an extraordinary body of glass art.
 The Clearly Indigenous exhibit showcases the works of the leading Native glass artists.

 Clearly Indigenous: Native Visions Reimagined in Glass was originated by The Museum of Indian Arts and Culture, Santa Fe, New Mexico.
-The traveling exhibit was curated by Dr. Letitia Chambers, and is toured by International Arts & Artists.
+The traveling exhibition was curated by Dr. Letitia Chambers, and is toured by International Arts & Artists.

 Organized by International Arts & Artists